-Connector Audio Signal Device Control Word Clock Reference Page [USB] Connector Control signals between computer and DNE64N/24N MIDI messages - 22 [NETWORK] Connector - Control signals between computer and DNE64N/24N Control signals between DME series unit.
-Control signals with a controller such as an AMX or Crestron - 23 [MIDI] Connector Control signals (MIDI commands) between MIDI controller and DME64N/ 24N.
-30 [GPI] Connector Control signals between GPI device (GPI controller, etc.) and DME series unit - 33 [CASCADE] Connector (DME64N only) 32 channels of input/output.
+Connector Audio Signal Device Control Word Clock Reference Page [USB] Connector Control signals between computer and DNE64N/24N MIDI messages 22 [NETWORK] Connector Control signals between computer and DNE64N/24N Control signals between DME series unit.
+23 [MIDI] Connector Control signals (MIDI commands) between MIDI controller and DME64N/ 24N. - 30 [GPI] Connector Control signals between GPI device (GPI controller, etc.) and DME series unit 33 [CASCADE] Connector (DME64N only) 32 channels of input/output.
 Control signals from the digital mixer to the DME64N Word clock transmission and reception to and from other devices.
 31 [WORD CLOCK] Connector - - Word clock transmission and reception to and from other devices.
-32 [REMOTE] Connector - Control signals to/from an external device (such as AD8HR head amplifier) Control signals for a digital mixer and internal head amp Control signals with a controller such as an AMX or Crestron MIDI messages - 28 (Audio I/O Connectors) (DME24N only) 8 channels of input and output. - - 26 (I/O Slot) Number of I/O channels depends on card.
+32 [REMOTE] Connector - Control signals to/from an external device (such as AD8HR head amplifier) Control signals for a digital mixer and internal head amp Control signals with a controller such as an AMX or Crestron MIDI messages - 28 (Audio I/O Connectors) (DME24N only) 8 channels of input and output. - 26 (I/O Slot) Number of I/O channels depends on card.
 Serial signal transmission/reception (depending on function of card).
 Word clock transmission and reception to and from other devices (depending on function of card).
 27